"It's about mortality, I suppose."

 • Maybe this "recharges" pretty generously.

-• When an NPC goes down, they don't necessarily die, but you have to DO something to make them functional again.
+• When somebody goes down, they don't necessarily die, but something has to happen to make them functional again.

 • Cart them back to their house to recover?